RedHatGov/redhatgov.github.io/content/workshops/jboss_migration_toolkit/lab2-using-jmt-cli.md

   * --target: Target technology for the application migration.
   * --packages: List of packages to evaluate.

+> Refer to [RHMAT Command-Line Arguments][3] for a full list of available capabilities.

 3. Open the generated report.
   a.
 The location of the report is displayed in your terminal once the execution is complete.